 One of the duties of the Commission is to regulate grain warehouses and dealers.
 The Commission is a constitutionally created executive body established under Article IV, Section 20 of the Nebraska Constitution.
 The Commission is comprised of five elected Commissioners serving six-year terms.
 The Commission was initially created by the Legislature in 1885 to regulate railroads.
 Visit the Nebraska Public Service Commission's New Website

 |Robert Leigh||Moisture Meter Inspector|

-Every device in Nebraska used to ascertain the moisture and test weight content of grain in connection with, or in any manner relating to, the storage, purchase or sale of grain, shall be tested and inspected annually by the Grain Warehouse Department.
+Moisture Meters: In Nebraska, every device used to ascertain the moisture and test weight content of grain in connection with, or in any manner relating to, the storage, purchase or sale of grain, shall be tested and inspected annually by the Nebraska Public Service Commission's Grain Warehouse Department.
 Tolerances are established in conjunction with the standard as set by the United States Department of Agriculture.
-Yearly inspections are conducted on these machines by skilled inspectors who also maintain the Standards Laboratory in Lincoln, Nebraska.
+Inspections are conducted annually on these machines by skilled inspectors who also maintain the Standards Laboratory in Lincoln, Nebraska.

 Mechanical Probes - Inspectors are responsible for approval and disapproval of all mechanical probes for the taking of a sample from a load of grain to determine foreign material content.

 Visit the Nebraska Public Service Commission for a List of Approved Moisture Meters & Probes.